 - More difficult to clean than a bucket

-Don’t be afraid to use a glass carboy.
-Kegco’s Glass Carboy is really an awesome fermenter that will serve you well in both primary and secondary fermentation.
+Don’t be afraid to use a carboy.
+Kegco’s 6 gallon carboy is really an awesome fermenter that will serve you well in both primary and secondary fermentation.
 Thousands of people, including myself, have used them for years and have seldom encountered a problem.

 Just make sure you are patient, sanitize well, and aren’t rushing any processes.